Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "is-a", "inference": "manufacturer is a person", "source_entity": "Manufacturer", "target_entity": "Person", "cardinality": ""}

-### Manufacturer "1..1" --> "0..*" StructuralComponent : manufactures component
+### Manufacturer "1..1" --> "0..*" Component : manufactures component
 Text: A manufacturer is a person who manufactures a vehicle, its system, component or separate technical unit or has it designed or manufactured and markets it under his own name or trademark or uses it for his own account.

 Output:
-- {"name": "manufactures component", "inference": "manufacturer is a person who manufactures component", "source_entity": "Manufacturer", "target_entity": "StructuralComponent", "cardinality": "1..1 --> 0..*"}
+- {"name": "manufactures component", "inference": "manufacturer is a person who manufactures component", "source_entity": "Manufacturer", "target_entity": "Component", "cardinality": "1..1 --> 0..*"}

 ### Manufacturer "1..1" --> "0..*" Vehicle : manufactures vehicle